Fair Interval Scheduling of Indivisible Chores: Results for Two Agents

 Towards proving \Cref{thm:Two_Agents_EF2}, we will once again construct a sequence of schedules, only this time with a slight relaxation of maximality, as described in the next lemma.

-\begin{restatable}{lemma}{AdjacentSequence} For any \CSP{} instance with two agents and an interval graph, there exists a sequence of feasible schedules $( \X_1=(R_1,B_1), \X_2=(R_2,B_2), \dots, \X_k=(R_k,B_k))$ for some $k \in \mathbb{N}$ such that \begin{enumerate} \item The last schedule is obtained by swapping the two bundles in the first schedule.
-That is, $R_1=B_k$ and $B_1=R_k$. \item For any $2\leq i \leq k$, the two schedules $\X_i$ and $\X_{i-1}$ are adjacent. \item For any $1 \leq i \leq k$, the schedule $\X_i$ is either maximal or can be made maximal by including one unassigned chore in either of its two bundles $R_i$ or $B_i$. \item The sequence $\X_1,\dots,\X_k$ can be constructed in polynomial time. \end{enumerate} \end{restatable} \begin{proof} (of \Cref{lem:Adjacent_sequence}) We will classify each chore as colored or uncolored as follows: Consider the chores in the increasing order of their finish times (In the event of a tie, we may resolve it by subtracting a small value, such as $i/n^2$, from the finish time of the ith chore.
-This adjustment ensures an increasing order of finish times for the chores).
-A chore $c$ is classified as \emph{uncolored} if and only if its time interval overlaps with two or more chores which have earlier finish time than $c$ and which are classified as colored.
+\begin{restatable}{lemma}{AdjacentSequence} For any \CISP{} instance with two agents and an interval graph, there exists a sequence of feasible schedules $( \X_1=(R_1,B_1), \X_2=(R_2,B_2), \dots, \X_k=(R_k,B_k))$ for some $k \in \mathbb{N}$ such that \begin{enumerate} \item The last schedule is obtained by swapping the two bundles in the first schedule.
+That is, $R_1=B_k$ and $B_1=R_k$. \item For any $2\leq i \leq k$, the two schedules $\X_i$ and $\X_{i-1}$ are adjacent. \item For any $1 \leq i \leq k$, the schedule $\X_i$ is either maximal or can be made maximal by including one unassigned chore in either of its two bundles $R_i$ or $B_i$. \item The sequence $\X_1,\dots,\X_k$ can be constructed in polynomial time. \end{enumerate} \end{restatable} \begin{proof} (of \Cref{lem:Adjacent_sequence}) We will classify each chore as marked or unmarked via the following iterative process: Consider the chores in the increasing order of their finish times (ties are broken lexicographically), denoted as $c_{1}, c_{2}, \dots, c_{m}$.
+A chore $c$ is classified as \emph{unmarked} if and only if its time interval overlaps with two or more chores which have earlier finish time than $c$ and which are classified as marked.
+Consequently, the first two chores in this order, $c_1$ and $c_2$, must be classified as marked, as there cannot be two earlier chores overlapping with them.
+The classification process then proceeds iteratively for the remaining chores.\\ Let $\mrk \coloneqq \{c_{j_1},c_{j_2},\dots,c_{j_k}\}$ denote the set of marked chores, and $\overline{\mrk}$ denote the set of unmarked chores.
+For simplicity of notation, we will henceforth drop $c$ from $c_{j_i}$ when referring to a marked chore.
+Further, we will assume, without loss of generality, that the chores $j_1,j_2,\dots,j_k$ are in the order of increasing finish time.

+Note that there can be multiple unmarked chores between two consecutive marked chores.
+For every $i \in \{1,\dots,k\}$, we let $\overline{\mrk}_i$ denote the set of unmarked chores whose finish time is between that of the marked chores $j_i$ and $j_{i+1}$.
+We let $j_{k+1}$ denote a virtual chore that starts after all other chores have finished; thus, the set $\overline{\mrk}_{k}$ denotes the unmarked chores that finish after $j_k$. \Cref{fig_marked} illustrates an example of marked and unmarked chores.

 Now, we will construct the desired sequence of schedules.
-The uncolored chores will not be assigned to any agent in any of the schedules.
-Let the colored chores be $c_{j_1}, c_{j_2}, \dots, c_{j_k}$ in increasing order of their finish times.
+The unmarked chores will not be assigned to any agent in any of the schedules.
 We define the $k$ schedules $\X_i = (R_i,B_i)$ for $1\leq i \leq k$, as follows.

-\begin{itemize} \item $R_1 =\{c_{j_h} : h \text{ is odd} \}$ and $B_1 = \{c_{j_h} : h \text{ is even}\}$.
+\begin{itemize} \item $R_1 =\{{j_h} : h \text{ is odd} \}$ and $B_1 = \{{j_h} : h \text{ is even}\}$.

 \item For any $i \in \{2,3, \dots, k-1\}$,